Rum is broadly defined by the Alcohol Tax & Trade Bureau (TTB) as:

 Shake, strain, garnish with a floating mint leaf.

 Our next rum is an excellent example of traditions new and old.
 One of Jamaica’s last single estate distilleries, located in St. Catherine parish, Rum Bar is produced at Worthy Park Estate—where sugarcane production has gone on unabated since 1720.
 Owned and operated by the Clarke family since 1918, Worthy Park rum is made from the molasses byproduct from sugar refined at their estate.
-While the distillery has produced fine rum for independent bottlers for some years, it recently started producing juice under its own name, to our good fortune!
+While the distillery has produced for independent bottlers for some years, it recently started producing juice under its own name, to our good fortune!

 Using a newly-installed, traditional, double-retort Forsyth Copper Pot Still, Worthy Park distills bold, heavy-bodied Jamaican rum under the names Rum-Bar and Worthy Park.
 Rum-Bar Silver expresses itself with slight coconut, ripe banana, and sweet cream, and the unmistakable whiff of Jamaican funk.
 After six to ten years in ex-Bourbon barrels, Worthy Park’s Single Estate Reserve gives off hot aromas of Yunnan black tea and white peppercorn, with a bright, fruity palate and medium-long notes of flaked coconut and oak chips.
-Though aged, the distinct weight and grip of the long-fermented molasses still shine through to express a sophisticated, Jamaican-style rum.
+Though aged, the distinct weight and grip of the long-fermented molasses still shine through to express a sophisticated, Jamaican style.

 Zan enjoys his Rum-Bar Overproof in an amped-up version of the classic sour.